 - Big Data and politics.

-- Computational methods, network analysis, content & sentiment analysis, big data.
+- Computational methods, network analysis, content & sentiment analysis.

 - Digital methods: Data mining, Twitter data, issue mapping, social media analytics.